ckan/ckan/doc/datastore-setup.rst

 Check that the encoding of databases is ‘UTF8’, if not internationalisation may be a problem.
 Since changing the encoding of PostgreSQL may mean deleting existing databases, it is suggested that this is fixed before continuing with the datastore setup.

-Next you will need to create a two database users for the DataStore.
-One user will be the *write* user that can create, edit and delete resources.
-The second user will be a *read-only* user who can only read resources.

-A few things have to be kept in mind:

-* The DataStore cannot be on the CKAN database (except for testing)
-* The write user (i.e. ``writeuser``) and read-only user (i.e. ``readonlyuser``) cannot be the same

 Create users and databases
 --------------------------